Keep it Tighter -- A Story on Analytical Mean Embeddings: RESULTS

-In the next section we show how the analytic knowledge of the mean embedding results in better concentration properties of the MMD estimators.

-\subsection{Concentration of semi-explicit MMD}
+\subsection{Concentration of Semi-Explicit MMD}

-In this section, we show that explicit mean embedding, in case of both bounded and unbounded kernels, leads to better concentration properties of the MMD estimator; the proofs are detailed in Section~\ref{sec:proofs}.
-We start by recalling the concentration of the classical U-statistic based MMD estimator for bounded kernels (Theorem~\ref{th:gretton_concentration}), followed by presenting our result (Theorem~\ref{thm:concentration_explicit}) for the semi-explicit MMD.
-We generalize the statement to unbounded kernels in Theorem~\ref{prop:concentration_exponentiated} and show lower bounds in Theorem~\ref{th:minimax_unbounded}.
+In this section, we show that explicit mean embedding, in case of both bounded and unbounded kernels, leads to better concentration properties of the MMD estimator.
+We start by recalling the concentration of the classical U-statistic based MMD estimator for bounded kernels (Theorem~\ref{th:gretton_concentration}), followed by presenting our tighter result for the semi-explicit MMD (Theorem~\ref{thm:concentration_explicit}), which we also extend to the unbounded exponential kernel (Theorem~\ref{prop:concentration_exponentiated}) with matching minimax lower bound (Theorem~\ref{th:minimax_unbounded}).